starcitizen-lug/knowledge-base/wiki/Alternative-Installations.md

 10. Run the RSI Launcher, log in, and click install to finish installing the game

 #### Lutris
-1. Set the default wine runner to GE-Proton in Lutris global preferences
+1. Set the default wine runner to GE-Proton in global preferences
 2. Launch the LUG Helper and select the installation method `Install Star Citizen with Lutris`
 3. Allow the Preflight Check to fix any issues it finds before proceeding!
 4. Run the RSI Launcher, log in, and click install to finish installing the game